FreeshardBase/documentation/docs/persisting.md

 ## App-specific directories

-For each installed app, Portal creates a separate app-directory inside its filesystem and allows the app to mount subdirectories of that directory into itself by specifying them in the `app.json`.
+For each installed app, Portal creates a separate app-directory inside its file system and allows the app to mount subdirectories of that directory into itself by specifying them in the `app.json`.
 This feature is based on Docker [bind mounts](https://docs.docker.com/storage/bind-mounts/).